bob-collective/bob/docs/docs/learn/user-guides/bob-gateway/index.md

 ---
-sidebar_position: 1
+sidebar_position: 4
-sidebar_label: BOB Gateway
+sidebar_label: Bridge from Bitcoin to BOB
 ---

-# BOB Gateway

-## Bridge from Bitcoin to BOB
+# Bridge from Bitcoin to BOB

 [BOB Gateway](https://app.gobob.xyz) lets you stake, swap, or lend your bitcoin from a single, unified interface so you can put your bitcoin to work earning yield faster than ever before.